wumpomakeit/txbob/README.md

 ---

 <p align="center">
-  txBOB is an autonomous prediction market for World Cup 2026, powered by TxLINE oracle on Solana.
+  txBOB is an autonomous prediction market for World Cup 2026, powered by TxLINE, real-time sports data from txODDS, live on Solana.
 </p>